 Most expats send their children to international or private schools following the UK curriculum.
 These schools teach in English, whereas public schools may teach in English and Hindi.

 Public schools are free to all children aged six to 14, but standards vary considerably, and class sizes can be very large.
-In private education, a focus on attainment can be a transition for British students, and pressure to achieve high grades is common.
+In private education, focusing on attainment can be a transition for British students, and pressure to achieve high grades is common.

-Fees can be expensive, and many expats moving to India have an allowance included within their employment package to cover the costs of private education.
+Fees can be expensive, and many expats moving to India have an allowance in their employment package to cover the costs of private education.

 Living In India FAQ